kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 ```
 This will allow usage like `authorizer.group('').resource('pods').fieldSelector('spec.nodeName=foo').check('list').allowed()`.
 The parsing will happen during the call to `allowed` where we track errors and have means of handling them already.
+Field and label selectors that fail to parse will be ignored.
+No checking of valid verb,selector pairs is made.

 ### User Stories (Optional)